ZBar/ZBar/iphone/doc/optimizing.rst

 do not currently give us control over any of these settings, the best we can do (as of iOS 4) is continuous auto-focus mode - this mode is configured by the reader automatically.
-It can still take the device as long as 1-2 seconds to find the appropriate macro focus setting, but there just isn't much we can do about that.
+It can still take the device as long as 1-2 seconds to find the appropriate macro focus setting, but again, there is currently no way to reduce this delay.

 Lighting and Exposure
 ^^^^^^^^^^^^^^^^^^^^^